katherinew5896/sep11-freedom-project/tool/learning-log.md

 What this code does it that you can talk to people and go between two levels.
 ![k](level1.png)
 ![k](level2.png)

 You can hop between the levels.
 ![k](ide.png)
 This shwos that I was able to use my ide and put everything on there.

+This is what we did for LL6 and we are planning on changing the texture and adding music to it for the next LL.

 <!--
 * Links you used today (websites, videos, etc)